sulpovar/spassm/README.md

 - bcrypt or other slow-encryption library for a more secure storage
 - json command line library to store, query and update the information

+How to use spassm:
+spassm <command> <required arguments> <optional arguments>

+Users can also enter required arguments with an interactive mode which starts automatically and inquires for missing parameters.
+Unspecified optional parameters use default values.

+Commands (to be implemented):
+		required		optional (default)
+commmon		password		name (info) getpass		site changepass getsite addsite editsite compfiles

+Acknowledgements:
+This project has used homebrew packages as inspiration and the author would like to give special thanks to the homebrew team for providing an invaluable tool free of charge for Mac users